dingbf/learngit/readme.txt

 Git is a tool!
-Git is a distributed version!
+Git is a distributed version and under the GPL!